milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Kai/Meeting Kai.md

 *I offer the charm to him, which he graciously receives with both hands.*

 ???: "By the way, you're new around here aren't you?
-I don't think I've ever seen someone other than Ingram working here."
+Ingram doesn't usually work with anyone in the cafe."

-???: "Actually scratch that, I don't think I've ever seen Ingram working with *anybody*, period. . ."
+???: "Actually, I don't think I've ever seen Ingram working with *anyone* in general. . ."

 ???: "But never mind that!
 Let me introduce myself.
 My name's Kai, what's yours?"